Tureckiy-zart/TUI/docs/architecture/locks/MOTION_LOCK.md

 ## 📝 Final Note

+**Motion 2.0.0 finalized.
+Motion V1 permanently removed.**

-**After this lock, the Motion system is considered complete and immutable.**
+After this lock, the Motion system is considered complete and immutable.
+Motion V1 has been permanently removed as of version 2.0.0 and must not be reintroduced.
+The motion system is singular and versionless post-2.0.0.

 All future work must respect this lock.
 Motion system components are **read-only** except for bug fixes and non-breaking improvements.
 The **motion tokens, presets, authority, audit stories, tests, and guards are locked** and immutable - all modifications require explicit unlock procedure with full audit.